yingShen-ys/academic-kickstart/content/project/rl-dependency/index.md

   caption="Structure of Low-rank Multimodal Fusion Model"
 +++

-Multimodal research is an emerging field of artificial intelligence, and one of the main research problems in this field is multimodal fusion.
-The fusion of multimodal data is the process of integrating multiple unimodal representations into one compact multimodal representation.
-Previous research in this field has exploited the expressiveness of tensors for multimodal representation.
-However, these methods often suffer from exponential increase in dimensions and in computational complexity introduced by transformation of input into tensor.
-In this paper, we propose the Low-rank Multimodal Fusion method, which performs multimodal fusion using low-rank tensors to improve efficiency.
-We evaluate our model on three different tasks: multimodal sentiment analysis, speaker trait analysis, and emotion recognition.
-Our model achieves competitive results on all these tasks while drastically reducing computational complexity.
-Additional experiments also show that our model can perform robustly for a wide range of low-rank settings, and is indeed much more efficient in both training and inference compared to other methods that utilize tensor represen- tations.
+Dependency parsing is one of the most fundamental tasks in the field of Natural Language Processing.
+Previous work on transition-based dependency parsing mostly rely on greedy decoding at inference stage, and is prone to the error propagation problem, where one early error can lead the parser to diverge further and further away from the ground truth.
+In this work, we build a reinforcement learning agent using the Advantage Actor Critic (A2C) algorithm to perform non-greedy decoding with transition-based dependency parser by considering the future rewards.
+This reinforcement learning framework for non-greedy decoding for dependency parsing can be easily built on top of previous transition-based parsers, hence can benefit from previous parsing models.
+We perform experiments on the English Penn Treebank (PTB) datasets and demonstrate that our approach can achieve 90.63% unlabeled accuracy, which improves around 0.4% accuracy compared to the supervised neural dependency parser.